 Test the guide yourself after creating it.
 Doing a walkthrough of these instructions will ensure that you included all the information your loved ones need to access your cryptocurrency.

 Including cryptocurrency in your will means you need to balance necessary information and security.
-An estate planning lawyer can help you and may suggest a provision like this:
+An estate planning lawyer can help you and might suggest a provision like this:

-Some people might never be comfortable with cryptocurrency.
+Some people might never be comfortable with cryptocurrency or NFTs.
 Even with instructions, your beneficiaries could still have a difficult time navigating this process.
-Instead of leaving cryptocurrency, it may be easier if your beneficiaries simply received the value of that investment.
-This requires the executor of your estate to have the technical skills needed to exchange cryptocurrency for traditional cash.
+Instead of leaving cryptocurrency, it might be easier if your beneficiaries simply receive the value of that investment.
+This requires the executor of your estate to have the technical skills needed to exchange cryptocurrency or NFTs for traditional cash.
 If needed, your executor can hire an estate administration attorney who has experience dealing with cryptocurrency.

 If you're still concerned about privacy or what will happen to your cryptocurrency after you die, you can put your cryptocurrency into a trust.
 This will keep your cryptocurrency out of probate and will also help keep information about your coins private because trust documents don't normally become part of the public record.
 If using a living trust to pass on your cryptocurrency interests you, get help from an experienced estate planning attorney.

 Leaving cryptocurrency to your loved ones after your death requires more planning than traditional assets.
 With a little work now, you can simplify the process for your beneficiaries and ensure that they inherit your coins.
 You can provide all of the necessary information on your own, or you can consult an estate planning attorney for help.
 The important thing is to ensure your loved ones know that you have cryptocurrency and that they have the information needed to access it after you pass away.